SmartPracticeschool/SBSPS-Challenge-1399-Sentiment-Analysis-of-COVID-19-Tweets-Visualization-Dashboard/README.md

-8. Open `localhost:5000` and Visualize data in real time.
+8. Open `localhost:5000` on chrome and Visualize data in real time.